-- 1. Subject matter must be CONSERVATION PRACTICES (Contour Farming & No-Till Farming; Cover Crops; Critical Area Planting; Field Boarders; Grass Waterways; Livestock Management; Manure Storage and Runoff Control; Pest Management; Riparian Buffer; Terraces and Pollinator Habitat, etc.) within Butler County. - 2.
+- Subject matter must be CONSERVATION PRACTICES within Butler County: Examples include (Contour Farming, No-Till Farming, Terraces, Cover Crops; Field Borders (brome or native grass), Grass Waterways, Livestock Management Practices such as manure storage and runoff control, Riparian Buffers (trees or grass), Pollinator Habitat (vegetation used by bees and other pollinators).
+NOTE: Pictures of honeybees/hives are NOT eligible as they are not a conservation practice. - 2.
 All photos must be surrendered to the Butler County Conservation District immediately at the conclusion of the Fair.
 The winning photo will be entered into the Ks.
 Assoc. of Conservation Districts photo contest.
 The 4-H/FFA member and parent will be required to sign a release form for the KACD; the Extension Agent will collect these photos at the conclusion of fair. - 3.
 Photos must be taken during the current 4-H/FFA year.
 Minor digital enhancements for cropping, red eye removal, filters and corrective functions are permitted; however, images that have been altered in any significant manner will be disqualified.
 Previously published photos may not be entered.